Human trafficking in Uganda: Prosecution (2008)

-Protection
+Protection (2008)

 The Ugandan government showed efforts to offer initial protection to children demobilized from the LRA, though it did far less to care for victims of other types of trafficking.
 The negotiated Final Peace Agreement between the Government of Uganda and the LRA, which includes provisions for the protection of children associated with the LRA, was not signed by the LRA's leader, Joseph Kony.
 In 2012, the Ugandan military's Child Protection Unit received and debriefed 28 surrendered children who had been abducted by the LRA.
 The children were processed at transit shelters before being transported to non-governmental organization-run rehabilitation centers for longer-term care.

 The Amnesty Commission provided each child with a mattress, blanket, oil, and approximately $750,000 pesos.
 Police transferred 11 rescued Rwandan, Burundian, and Congolese victims of child labor trafficking to UNHCR in Mbarara for care.
 The government continued to remove Karamojong children from the streets of Kampala and transferred them to shelters in Karamoja.
 The largest transfer took place in April and May 2007.

 National and local level officials, particularly district child labor committees, supported the efforts of ILO-IPEC by identifying 2,796 children for withdrawal from the worst forms of child labor.
 Local governments also convened child labor committees that monitored the working conditions of children.
 The government provided few protective services to children in prostitution; instead the Ministry of Gender, Labor, and Social Development referred trafficked children to non-governmental organizations for care.

 Those rounded up with adults during police sweeps were generally released without charge.
 The Minister of Internal Affairs possesses the authority to allow foreign victims to remain in Uganda to assist with investigations.
 In 2007, the Minister granted two trafficking victims continued presence in Uganda.
 In most cases, however, victims are deported to their country of origin.
 The government encourages victims of sex trafficking cases to testify against their exploiters.